-2021 2020
+2022 2021

+Kazalıhatanı

 Kazakhstan:

-Gas sales 826 7,963

-Oil sales 13,456 174
+Oil sales 5,194 13,456

+Gas sales - 826

-Deferred revenue 14,282 8,137
+Deferred revenue 5,194 14,282

-The Group has received payments in advance from customers for future deliveries of crude oil and natural gas.
+The Group receives payments in advance from customers for future deliveries of crude oil and natural gas.
 These amounts are recognised as revenue when control of the crude oil or natural gas is transferred to the customer at an amount that reflects the consideration to which the Group expects to be entitled in exchange for the crude oil and natural gas.